angacom expo

 The company implemented a comprehensive DevOps automation strategy:

-1. CI/CD Pipeline: established an automated pipeline using Jenkins for continuous integration and GitOps for continuous deployment.
+1. CI/CD Pipeline: Established an automated pipeline using Jenkins for continuous integration and GitOps for continuous deployment

-2. Infrastructure as Code: implemented Terraform to manage cloud infrastructure consistently.
+2. Infrastructure as Code: Implemented Terraform to manage cloud infrastructure consistently.

-3. Containerization: adopted Docker and Kubernetes to standardize application deployment.
+3. Containerization: Adopted Docker and Kubernetes to standardize application deployment.

-4. Automated Testing: integrated automated security, performance, and regression testing into the pipeline.
+4. Automated Testing: Integrated automated security, performance, and regression testing into the pipeline.

-5. Monitoring: implemented comprehensive monitoring with automated alerts.
+5. Monitoring: Implemented comprehensive monitoring with automated alerts.

 Results